zihanzhou2002/grl-miniproject/README.md

 This is the resporitory for the mini-project ``Introducing Randomness: Enhancing the Expressiveness of Graph Isomorphism Networks''.

-All training are conducted on the notebook `GIN_random_annotated.ipynb`.
+All training are conducted on the notebook `GIN_random.ipynb`.